marriott-library/MaRMAT-Beta/README.md

 ### Dependencies

 - **[Python 3.x](https://docs.python.org/3/)**: Python is a widely used high-level programming language for general-purpose programming.
 - **[pandas](https://pandas.pydata.org/docs/)**: Pandas is a Python library that provides easy-to-use data structures and data analysis tools for manipulating and analyzing structured data, particularly tabular data.
+Pandas can be installed via pip: ```pip install pandas```
+- **[re](https://docs.python.org/3/library/re.html)**: This module provides regular expression matching operations.
+It's a built-in module in Python and doesn't require separate installation.

+*Note: These dependencies are necessary to run the provided code successfully.
+Ensure that you have them installed before running the code.*

 ### Notes
 - Ensure that both the lexicon and metadata files are in CSV format.
 - The lexicon file should contain columns for terms and their corresponding categories ("Terms","Category").
 - The metadata file should contain the text data to be analyzed, with each row representing a separate entry.
+- The metadata file should contain a column, such as a Record ID, that you can use as an "Identifier" to reconcile the tool's output with your original metadata.
 - The tool outputs matching results to a CSV file named "matching_results.csv" in the tool's directory.

 ## GUI for PC Users